devashree09/Text-Summarization/README.md

 # Text-Summarization
-Used the concept of Natural Language Processing
+Text summarization is done on an article from wikipedia and used a concept of Natural Language Processing.